Tel: 01884 831300

 If you have a complaint or concern about the service you have received from the doctors or any of the staff working in this practice, please let us know.
 We operate a practice complaints procedure as part of an NHS system for dealing with complaints.
 Our complaints system meets the NHS national criteria.

 We hope that most problems can be sorted out easily and quickly, often at the time they arise and with the person concerned.
 If your problem cannot be sorted out in this way and you wish to make a complaint, we would like you to let us know as soon as possible – ideally within a matter of days or, at most, a few weeks – because this will enable us to establish what happened more easily.
 If it is not possible to do that, please let us have details of your complaint:

 Complaints should be addressed to Kyla Dawe, Practice Manager or any of the doctors.
 Alternatively, you may ask for an appointment with Kyla Dawe in order to discuss your concerns.
-She will explain the complaints procedure to you and will make sure that your concerns are dealt with promptly.
-It will be a great help if you are as specific as possible about your complaint.

 Please note that we keep strictly to the rules of medical confidentiality.
 If you are complaining on behalf of someone else, we have to know that you have their permission to do so.
 A note signed by the person concerned will be needed, unless they are incapable (because of illness) of providing this.